 Registration and Filing

-Every business making taxable sales in NJ must register and file — no exceptions.
+Every business making taxable sales in NJ must register and file, no exceptions.
+If you are forming a new NJ LLC, sales tax registration is part of the NJ-REG process.

 Register via NJ-REG

 File Form NJ-REG at least 15 business days before the first taxable sale.
-No fee for sales tax registration.
+No fee for sales tax registration (though entity formation carries a separate $125 filing fee).
 You'll receive an NJ Tax ID, Business Registration Certificate, and Certificate of Authority (CA-1).

 Display Your CA-1

-The Certificate of Authority must be conspicuously displayed at each business location.
+The Certificate of Authority (CA-1) must be conspicuously displayed at each business location.
+CA-1 is non-transferable and voids upon ownership or address changes.
 Operating without one triggers penalties, interest on uncollected taxes, and potential onsite jeopardy assessments.

 File ST-50 Quarterly